booptroopeugene/booptroopeugene/posts/tik-tok-teens-k-poppers-for-the-win.md

 “Instead, the app was inundated with K-pop videos and was eventually taken down as a result.”

 **Keep it up, loves.
-Direct action gets the goods — and that includes direct actions anyone of any age can do from home. — *Ellen for Boop Troop News Blog.***
+Direct action gets the goods — and that includes direct actions anyone of any age can do from home. — *Remy for Boop Troop News Blog.***

 <!--EndFragment-->